 They're known for their stability because they're backed by the government, and they can earn interest for 30 years.
 They often have tax advantages, too.
 The different types offer different advantages.
 Series I savings bonds protect you from inflation, while EE savings bonds earn interest based on current market rates.

-Assuming there's a good fit for your goals, and time your horizon is longer than three years, savings bonds may be a good option.
+Assuming there's a good fit for your goals, and your time horizon is longer than three years, savings bonds may be a good option.

 7. Treasury securities